vinayakiyer/Columbia-MA-Math-Camp-2020/README.md

 familiarity with concepts in probability and linear algebra will be assumed, although we will spend some time reviewing these topics.

-Classes will meet every weekday from 9:30AM - 12PM, running from Monday, August 12th through Thursday, August 29th.
-The course room is Hamilton 717.
+Classes will meet every weekday from 9:30AM - 12PM EST, running from Monday, August 17th through Thursday, September 3rd.

 ## Textbooks
 The material from this course will primarily pull from two reference texts: